zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Dad says, “You need to score well on it if you want  to be admitted to a good university.”
 “To score well” means to do well on an  examination.
 “I scored well on my math exam.”
 “I got a good grade.”
 “I got a good result.”
 “To score” can also mean to get more points in a game, an athletic comp etition like a soccer game or

 a football game.
-Maria needs to score well if she w ants to be admitted to a good university.
+Maria needs to score well if she wants to be admitted to a good university.
 “To be admitted” means to be invited to  be a student there.
 “The MCFL is only administered twice each year, so you’d  better be prepared when the time comes.”
 “Administer” means to, in this cas e, offer the examination.
 It’s a time when you can take the test.
 The test will be a dministered at 4 o’clock in the auditorium – the big place where people meet.
 That’ s where the test will be administered.
 That’s where it will be given.

 Maria says, “I don’t really believe in standardized  tests.”
 The word “standardized” is in the title of this episode.
 It refers to exami nations that many different people have taken and that a statistical analysis has been  made so that you know, generally speaking, what percentage of people score  here, what percentage of people score with this amount of points and so fort h.
 “Standardized tests” are tests that are developed usually by special testing  companies.
 And they make sure that the tests are all fair, that the test wil l give you the same result if you take it on Monday versus if you take it on Friday.
 They look at the questions of the tests to make sure that they’re asking what the y’re supposed to be asking and so forth.
 That’s a standardized test.
 In the Un ited States, we have lots of standardized tests in our schools.
 The most popular  one, as I mentioned before, is the SAT – the Scholastic Achievement Test – whic h helps determine whether you are going to go to a university or not.